Miracle Cure for Alcoholism

 didn’t respond to treatment.
 Antibiotics were still in the future.

-reviewing her chart, Dr. Bonin suggested a last-ditch treatment.
-He
+chart, Dr. Bonin suggested a last-ditch treatment.
+He got approval

-got approval from the attending physician and from the patient,
+from the attending physician and from the patient; although he

-back to the U.S., practiced in New Orleans, and was then drafted in
+the U.S., practiced in New Orleans, and was then drafted in World

-World War II.
-After the war, he decided to start a practice in
+War II.
+After the war, he decided to start a practice in Houston.

-Houston.
-He was certified in internal medicine, and for years was
+He was certified in internal medicine, and for years was on the

 In the 1950's, he went to the